- Search The Registry

 NMAAHC Building, design by Freelon Adjaye Bond Smith Group, architects

-On this date, we affirm African American architecture.
-Blacks have been involved in building and architecture since the colonial era of America.
+On this date, we affirm Black architecture.
+American Blacks have been involved in building and architecture since the colonial era of America.

 A number of free Blacks also designed and built in the Antebellum South.
 Charles, a free Black carpenter, wood worker, and mason, contracted with Robin de Logny in 1787 to build Destrehan Plantation in St. Charles Parish, LA.
 Louis Metoyer studied architecture in Paris and designed the Melrose House in Isle Breville, LA.
 Blacks designed a number of other plantations throughout the confederacy.
 This period of Black activity in building and construction came to an abrupt halt after the American Civil War.
 Increasing industrialization, developing trade unions in the north that excluded Blacks, and the economic depression that accompanied Reconstruction largely eliminated the independent Black artisan.
 As 20th century American education became more formalized, it became more difficult for a craftsman to build a structure independently though no formal licensing or professional identification was yet instituted.